-Empathy doesn't mean agreeing with our children, or letting them do whatever they wants just because we understand why they want to.
-But it does mean that while our child doesn't get everything she wants, she gets something better: Someone who understands and accepts her, no matter what.
+Empathy doesn't mean agreeing with our children, or letting them do whatever they want just because we understand why they want to.
+But it does mean that while our children don't get everything they want, they get something better: Someone who understands and accepts them, no matter what.

 It also means that once we understand our child's perspective, we can intervene to help them meet the needs that they were trying to meet all along, from feeling connected to feeling valued.
 And when we meet kids' needs, they behave better.

 Empathy is the foundation of emotional intelligence.
 It’s also the foundation of effective parenting, according to John Gottman, the author of Raising An Emotionally Intelligent Child.
 Why?

 - Because it’s essential to your ability to understand your child and bond with them.

 - Because it will prevent you from visiting on your child all the issues from your own childhood.

 - And because without it, your child simply won’t feel loved, no matter how much you love them.

 Empathy is often defined as seeing things from the other person’s point of view.
 But a more accurate definition might be “feeling” from the other person’s point of view.